Walid-Rahman2/semantic_steer_cs230/README.md

 - `model_dict_slt_ent.pkl`
 - `model_dict_tbh_ent.pkl`

-These files, sourced from [Kossen et al.](https://github.com/OATML/semantic-entropy-probes), have been reformatted for ease of use.
+These files contains the probes trained via the notebook provided by  [Kossen et al.](https://github.com/OATML/semantic-entropy-probes).
 Each file contains probes for all layers of the **Llama2-7b model**.

 ### **2. Data Preparation**
 - Load the **SQuAD v2 dataset** and generate prompts following the styles used in the SEP construction.